Updated: Nov 22, 2021

-What is it about wanting to proceed when it's probably better as is?
+What is it about wanting to add more information when it's might be better as is?
 If I apply the glaze: red buzzard, black and yellow Gila Monster, and white rabbit, will it be better?
 It might be better, but if it isn't, there's no going back.

 In art class, the students and I talk about doing our audience a favor by leaving information out, so that the viewer can fill in the missing pieces.
 I believe this, but living by this advice is more difficult in practice.